-We highly suggest using CoinSpot to buy and sell Cryptocurrency.
-We've done a comparison of the top 10 exchanges in the world for Australians to use and CoinSpot clearly deserves the top spot, you can see that full breakdown here.
+We highly suggest using Swyftx to buy and sell Cryptocurrency.
+We've done a comparison of the top 10 exchanges in the world for Australians to use and Swyftx clearly deserves the top spot.

-CoinSpot is by far our most recommend exchange for Australians.
+Swyftx is by far our most recommended exchange for Australians.
 They have an easy to use platform and an online wallet that makes trading simple for new users.
 They have a strong sense of community and are constantly posting updates and adding new coins to their portfolio.
-This is the most trusted exchange in Australia and arguably the best exchange globally.
+On top of this they have low fees and are upfront about any transaction fees they do charge whereas some exchanges charge much more in spreads.
+This is the most trusted exchange in Australia and arguably one of the best exchanges globally.

-What is Litecoin?
+What Is Litecoin?

-What are Their Future Goals?
+What Are Their Future Goals?

 For one, Litecoin is looking to set the tone for atomic swaps.
 Developments all over the world are ready to enable Litecoin based swaps.
 Many transactions have already been completed.
 They are also developing MAST technology, it will allow the feature of lump transfers by way of Merkle root.
 And lastly, they are creating covenants, which will play a massive role in the entire ecosystem from here on out.
 This will essentially give users the ability to keep their coins locked together, so they don’t get all jumbled or mixed up.

-Who is Litecoin for?
+Who Is Litecoin for?

 The creator of Litecoin, Charlie Lee – has basically explained that Litecoin is for people making everyday payments and purchases, whereas Bitcoin is more of a type of stored value.
-Litecoin will be less secure then Bitcoin, but transactions can happen much faster and cost much less.
+Litecoin will be less secure than Bitcoin, but transactions can happen much faster and cost much less.
 Litecoin provides a service to a specific niche, people who are looking to use it for everyday use and Bitcoin for storing the currency prior to needing to be used.

 Litecoin vs. Bitcoin

-The blockchain used by Litecoin can handle a significantly higher amount of transactions per second then Bitcoin.
+The blockchain used by Litecoin can handle a significantly higher amount of transactions per second than Bitcoin.
 This is because of the generation of more frequent blocks.
 It allows the network, the ability to support more transactions without needing to change any software, this will hold true in the future as well.
 Merchants can, therefore, count on cheaper confirmation times and at the same time, have the ability to wait for more confirmations when larger ticket items are being sold.